2shortplanks/apex/man/apex.1.md

 ::   Enable or disable metadata variable transforms (`[%key:transform]`).
 When enabled, metadata values can be transformed (case conversion, string manipulation, regex replacement, date formatting, etc.) when inserted into the document.
 Enabled by default in unified mode.

 **--meta-file** *FILE*
 :   Load metadata from an external file.
 Auto-detects format: YAML (starts with `---`), MultiMarkdown (key: value pairs), or Pandoc (starts with `%`).
 Metadata from the file is merged with document metadata, with document metadata taking precedence.
 Metadata can also control command-line options (see METADATA CONTROL OF OPTIONS below).
+If no `--meta-file` is provided, Apex will automatically load `$XDG_CONFIG_HOME/apex/config.yml` (or `~/.config/apex/config.yml` when `XDG_CONFIG_HOME` is not set) if it exists, as if it were passed via `--meta-file`.

 **--meta** *KEY=VALUE*
 :   Set a metadata key-value pair.
 Can be used multiple times.
 Supports comma-separated pairs (e.g., `--meta KEY1=value1,KEY2=value2`).
 Values can be quoted to include spaces and special characters.
 Command-line metadata takes precedence over both file and document metadata.
 Metadata can also control command-line options (see METADATA CONTROL OF OPTIONS below).